ERO Assistance (individual): (609) 633-6657

 General Tax Return Information

-Due Date - Individual Returns - April 15 or same as IRS
+Due Date - Individual Returns - April 15 or the same as the IRS.

 Extensions - A six month extension request must be filed on form NJ-630 no later than the original due date of the return.
 Any extension granted is for time to file and does NOT extend time to pay.